 Being successful within an increasingly complex and fast moving world, with very flat management structures, requires a firm grasp and an in depth understanding of a whole range of financial concepts and skills.
-This course is being constantly updated to always contain the latest financial issues, for example it includes information on financial matters that have only come into force in 2015 and therefore apply to accounting periods starting on or after 1 January 2015, which will mainly end on 31 December 2015 and only first be filed at Companies House by 30 September 2016.
+This training course is being constantly updated to always contain the latest financial issues, for example it includes information on financial matters that have only come into force in 2018 and therefore first apply to accounting periods starting on or after 1 January 2018.

-Attendees will become highly skilled at reading and understanding Balance Sheets and Profit & Loss Accounts.
+Attendees of this training course will become highly skilled at reading and understanding Balance Sheets and Profit & Loss Accounts.
 You will become more involved with all types of financial discussions within your organisation.
 You will be more confident and comfortable when communicating with financial managers, directors, investors, suppliers and key clients.

 You will be able to value possible company acquisitions and disposals, as well as evaluate the likely change in the market value of your own organisation as a result of a potential acquisition or disposal.
 You will understand the purpose of consolidated accounts and key information hidden within those accounts.
 The options and selection of the most appropriate legal structure for any business will also be explained.

 - The different legal structures under which organisations can operate

 - The advantages and disadvantages of the different legal structures

 - Terminology & Jargon

 The Three Key Financial Statements